-Seemingly, many organisations collate win rate data to complete a periodic KPI pack with no serious analysis taking place or an action(s) plan being determined and implemented.
+Seemingly, many organisations collate win rate data to complete a periodic key performance indicator (KPI) pack with no serious analysis taking place or an action(s) plan being determined and implemented.
 It does not matter how carefully curated the data is; it is ultimately meaningless if you are not doing anything with it.

 Firstly, let’s examine what we collect as win rate data and how we interpret it.

 We will assume a company has submitted 100 bids in 2019.
 Of these bids, they have won 20, lost 50, and have no definitive answer for the remaining 30.
-This means there are currently two possible win rates: 20%, which is number of wins v. total bids submitted, or 29% (rounded up) when wins v. known results (70) is used as the comparative factors.
-Which method does your company use?
+This means there are currently two possible win rates: 20%, which is the number of wins v. total bids submitted, or 29% (rounded up) when wins v. known results (70) is used as the comparative factors.

 The most obvious metric to use is the latter (because you can only work with definitive outcomes), although the former will give you a better understanding of the return on the investment you have made in producing the bids (assuming you know your total bid costs).